SimonR-prog/Restore_Final_Exam/README.md

-# Restore

 This repository is showing the project for my final exam to become a web-developer.

-I have just removed the YAML-workflow and the appsettings credentials.
+I removed the YAML-workflow and the appsettings credentials.

 Below is the projectplan and the final report for the assignment.
 I used claude.ai to clean up the markdown version of both:

 ---

-# Project Overview
+# Projectplan

 ## Short Project Description